 All this desire for fame and prestige is truly a waste of time.
 Get your 15 minutes of fame to satisfy your curiosity.
 Maybe get 30 minutes just to be sure.
 Soak up the thrill.
 Then let it go.

 Unless you’re a completely insecure person, you’ll realize the attention you seek is really just a band-aid for some deeper problem that needs fixing.
+You’ll also find that seeing your friends try to be rich and famous with all their social media bragging will get you down too.
+Try and minimize your usage of social media for your own mental health.

 Work on accumulating enough passive income so you never have to listen to anybody again.
 Accumulate at least 20X your annual expenses in liquid net worth so you can start feeling the joy of financial freedom.